Skip to content

 The problem

 The dominant inbound message was “where is my order”.
-Customers had reasonable anxiety: shipments crossed multiple carriers, status updates came in delayed or in inconsistent formats, and the tracking page sometimes showed a parcel as “in transit” for five days.
-The customer-service team was spending half its hours just reassuring people whose parcels were actually moving normally.
+Customers had reasonable anxiety.
+Shipments crossed multiple carriers.
+Status updates came in delayed or in inconsistent formats.
+The tracking page sometimes showed a parcel as “in transit” for five days.
+The CS team was spending half its hours reassuring people whose parcels were actually moving normally.

 The approach